rsmith531/online_hours_tracker/README.md

 - [ ] make my APIs type-safe (with zod?)
 - [ ] Use an ORM for `db.ts`
 - [ ] flesh out the readme
+- [ ] make the readme an "about" page with a md2html library
 - [ ] get a domain name from namecheap
 - [ ] get hosted on a VM
 - [ ] configure caddy to fwd traffic to this app
+- [ ] check with Push API to see how to link back to webpage
+- [ ] add a timeline to summarize the 24hr period
+    - Start time, 8 hr mark, break periods, current time

 # Nuxt Minimal Starter